 - What?
 First year premium is insufficient to cover first year expenses.
-Regulation usually does not allow to book this shortfall as an asset.

 - Consequence:

-- The insurer needs funds (which he 'borrows' from shareholders) in order to be able to sell new policies. - This 'loan' is gradually paid off by the policyholder via expense loadings in his future premiums.
+- The insurer needs funds (which he 'borrows' from shareholders) in order to be able to sell new policies.

+- This 'loan' is gradually paid off by the policyholder via expense loadings in his future premiums.

 - Triggers:

-- a high initial agent commission, - an aggressive portfolio growth strategy.
+- a high initial agent commission,

+- an aggressive portfolio growth strategy.